kavi1388/Low-Resource-Video-Super-Resolution-using-Memory-Wavelets-and-Deformable-Convolutions__RCDM/README.md

 ## Overview
 This repository implements a 3D super-resolution network that incorporates wavelet transforms, deformable convolutions, and perceptual loss functions for video super-resolution tasks.
+Without the use of a heavy transformer, we are able to achieve decent super-resolution performance

 ## Training
 Run the training script with: